 Effects to historic properties in the study area of the Preferred Alternative are not significant, as modeling results over a two-month period show minimal accretion ranging from approximately 0.01 cm at the target marsh to approximately 0.1 cm on the mudflats.

 Modeling results show that two months after placement, the change in bathymetry at the placement site will be between 0.8 and 17 cm.
-A determination of effect under Section 106 of the NHPA is made only for those resources determined to be eligible for listing in the NRHP, are referred to as Historic Properties.
+A determination of effect under Section 106 of the NHPA is made only for those resources determined to be eligible for listing in the NRHP.
+Resources that have been determined to be eligible for listing in the NRHP, or are listed in the NRHP, are referred to as Historic Properties.
 Resources that have been found or recommended to be ineligible for listing in the NRHP/California Register of Historic Places (CRHP) are not considered further in this EA.
 The USACE has determined that the Proposed Action constitute a "No Historic Properties Affected", because of the limited deposition potential of strategic placement.
-The USACE is consulting with SHPO and Tribes on our determination of effect.
+The USACE consulted with SHPO and Tribes on its determination of effect and received concurrence from SHPO on its determination.